Scott Zolak: Zolak and Bertrand

-on February 12, 2015, The Sports Hub announced that Zolak would team with Marc Bertrand as the co-host of a new show, Zolak and Bertrand, with a premiere scheduled for Tuesday, February 17.
+On February 12, 2015, The Sports Hub announced that Zolak would team with Marc Bertrand as the co-host of a new show, Zolak and Bertrand, with a premiere scheduled for Tuesday, February 17.
 Bertrand had joined the station in 2009 and had previously worked as the sports headline anchor for the Felger & Mazz show.
 "I'm beyond thrilled to be moving to middays to work with Scott Zolak," said Bertrand.
-As of December 2023, the show airs weekdays from 10:00 a.m. to 2:00 p.m.
+As of January 2026, the show airs weekdays from 10:00 a.m. to 2:00 p.m.

 Prior to the announcement, Zolak had shared the midday time slot with Andy Gresh since 2010.
-Gresh's contract had recently expired and despite rumors that he would be moving to a new company, the station said that Gresh would remain at 98.5 in a variety of roles.
-The new lineup came despite the Gresh and Zo program having exceptional ratings driven by the Patriots’ run to the Super Bowl XLIX title.
+Gresh's contract had recently expired, and despite rumors that he would be moving to a new company, the station said that Gresh would remain at 98.5 in a variety of roles.
+The new lineup came despite the Gresh and Zo program having exceptional ratings driven by the Patriots' run to the Super Bowl XLIX title.
 Prior to the announcement, the program had earned a 17.4 share.
 The show is also simulcast on NBC Sports Boston.

 Rob "Hardy" Poole held the third microphone position on the Zolak and Bertrand show for a number of years.
 Poole had been with The Sports Hub since the station's inception in 2009.
 In December 2023, the station announced that Hardy would join The Toucher and Rich Show on January 4, 2024, replacing Rich Shertenleib who had left the program in October 2023.

 Following the announcement of Poole's departure, Zolak expressed his appreciation of "Hardy's" work on the program.
-Tim Mckone since has taken over Hardy’s position.
+Tim McKone since has taken over Hardy's position.
 The show had recently received 14.6 ratings share, according to data from Nielsen Media Research.

 Personal life

 Zolak resides in Massachusetts with his wife Amy and his three children (Hadley, Samantha, and Brody).
 His daughter, Samantha, was diagnosed with Type 1 diabetes, and Zolak has since been investigating causes of the disease.
-Zolaks son Brody currently plays quarterback for King Philip Regional High School.
+Zolak's son Brody currently plays quarterback for King Philip Regional High School.